YCWangVince/LLMs_meet_molecular_search/README.md

 ## Demo
 Please see [demo.ipynb](demo.ipynb)
-The input query includes properties of a molecular, and the output is recommended SMILES expressions, and a reference webset.
+The input query includes properties of a molecular, and the output is recommended SMILES expressions, and a reference website.

 ### Example: